 • to intervene in citizen participation processes.

-• to formulate requests included in the scope of the right of request.
+• to formulate requests included within the scope of the right of petition.

-In cases like these, they are addressed with a different intention than that of influencing the decision-making of the local body.
-Therefore, the Register includes all the people and entities and the activities they carry out that aim to influence, directly or indirectly, the decision-making process, regardless of the matter, the place in which they are carried out or the channel or medium used.
+In cases like these, they are addressed with an intention other than that of influencing the decision-making of the local body.
+Therefore, the Register includes all people and entities and the activities they carry out that aim to influence, directly or indirectly, the decision-making process, regardless of the subject matter, the place in which they are carried out or the channel or medium used.

 What is meant by direct and indirect influence?

-On the contrary, influence is indirect when influence activities are carried out through channels such as the media, public opinion, conferences, social events, or strengthening capacities and knowledge aimed at public servants or with the participation of 'these by express invitation.
+On the contrary, influence is indirect when influence activities are carried out through channels such as the media, public opinion, conferences, social events, or capacity and knowledge reinforcement aimed at public servants or with their participation by express invitation.

-What should the local body do when faced with a request for an interview or meeting with senior officials of the body?
+What should the local entity do when faced with a request for an interview or meeting with senior officials of the entity?

-In order to act as an interest group in front of the high-ranking officials, it is necessary to prove the registration or the application for registration in the Register of interest groups.
+To act as an interest group before high-ranking officials, it is necessary to prove registration or application for registration in the Register of Interest Groups.

 Therefore, the actions of the local entity should be the following:

-2.- If the applicant is included in any of the following cases ( interested in certain procedures, to present proposals for improvement, suggestions or complaints, to make inquiries regarding a certain action or public service, to exercise the right to access to certain public information, to intervene in citizen participation processes , to formulate requests included in the scope of the right to request.), it is not necessary to register in the Register and you can be given an interview or meeting date.
+2.- If the applicant is included in any of the following cases ( interested in certain procedures, to submit proposals for improvement, suggestions or complaints, to make inquiries regarding a certain action or public service, to exercise the right of access to certain public information, to intervene in citizen participation processes , to make requests included in the scope of the right of petition.), it is not necessary to register in the Registry and they can be given an interview or meeting date.

-3.- If the purpose of the interview or meeting has nothing to do with the previous cases or any that can be assimilated to them, the local body must check the registration or that the application has been made registration request.
-If you haven't registered or haven't made the request, you won't be able to make an appointment until you prove it.
+3.- If the purpose of the interview or meeting is not related to the previous cases or any that can be assimilated to them, the local entity must verify the registration or that the registration application has been made.
+In the event that the person has not registered or has not made the application, an appointment cannot be made until it is proven.

-How is the Registry of Interest Groups of Catalonia managed?
+How is the Register of Interest Groups in Catalonia managed?

-The Registry of Interest Groups of Catalonia is organized and managed by the Administration of the Generalitat, which is responsible for the acts of registration and the other actions foreseen by law, without prejudice to the powers of monitoring, inspection, control and penalty that may correspond to the bodies or entities that make up the register.
+The Register of Interest Groups of Catalonia is organized and managed by the Administration of the Generalitat, which is responsible for registration acts and other actions provided for by law, without prejudice to the powers of monitoring, auditing, control and sanction that may correspond to the bodies or entities that make up the register.

-It is managed as a single register of the groups that act before all the organs, bodies and institutions of the Administration of the Generalitat and its public sector, before the statutory bodies and institutions of the Generalitat, the local bodies of Catalonia, as well as before the public universities of Catalonia and its public sector entities and the professional associations and other public law corporations of Catalonia.
+It is managed as a single register of groups that act before all the bodies, entities and institutions of the Administration of the Generalitat and its public sector, before the statutory bodies and institutions of the Generalitat, the local entities of Catalonia, as well as before the public universities of Catalonia and the entities of its public sector and the professional associations and other public law corporations of Catalonia.

-Who manages the Registry of Interest Groups of Catalonia?
+Who manages the Register of Interest Groups in Catalonia?

 The General Directorate of Law and Legal Entities of the Department of Justice.

-Enrollment in the Register must occur through the submission of an application in accordance with the procedures and requirements established by the Department of Justice.
+Registration in the Registry must be done by submitting an application in accordance with the procedures and requirements established by the Department of Justice.

-What is the procedure for submitting an application for registration in the Registry of Interest Groups of Catalonia?
+What is the procedure for submitting a request for registration in the Register of Interest Groups of Catalonia?

-To submit a registration request, you must complete the registration/amendments procedure .
+To submit a registration application, you must complete the registration/amendment process .

-How should the data contained in the Interest Group Register be available?
+How should the data contained in the Stakeholder Register be available?

 The body responsible for the Register must guarantee that information relating to interest groups is disseminated in reusable formats through the Transparency Portal and that the administrations and institutions that make up the Register can disseminate information that specifically affects them through their own portals.

-What is the purpose of the Register of Interest Groups?
+What is the purpose of the Stakeholder Register?

-What is intended with the creation of a register of interest groups is to provide public knowledge of the physical or legal persons, entities, organizations, networks, platforms and other sources of organized influence, which act before each of the administrations or institutions that make up the Register, of the activities of influence or intermediation that they develop in front of them. and the ethical rules to which they must adjust their actions.
+The aim of creating a register of interest groups is to provide public knowledge of the natural or legal persons, entities, organizations, networks, platforms and other sources of organized influence, who act before each of the administrations or institutions that make up the Register, of the influence or intermediation activities that they carry out before them and the ethical rules to which they must adjust their actions.

-As provided in article 49 of the LTC, the register must include:
+As provided for in article 49 of the LTC, the register must include:

-A list ordered by categories, of people and organizations that act with the purpose of influencing the development and application of public policies and the headquarters of their organization.
+A list, ordered by categories, of people and organizations that act with the aim of influencing the development and application of public policies and the headquarters of their organization.

 The information that these people and organizations must provide in relation to the activities they carry out.